ReagentX/purple_air_api/docs/documentation.md

 There are two main components of this program: `SensorList` and `Sensor`.
 A `SensorList` instance represents the network or a subset of the network of PurpleAir sensors, while a `Sensor` represents a single sensor.

+`Sensor`s have up to two channels, a `parent` and an optional `child`, that hold data the sensor generates.

 ## SensorList

 PurpleAir sensor network representation